ShoaibVai/GrowDev/TESTING_GUIDE.md

 3. Export to PDF

 **Expected Result:**
-- Text wraps properly
+-- Text wraps properly
-- No layout issues
+-- No layout issues
-- PDF renders correctly
+-- PDF renders correctly
-- All content visible
+-- All content visible

 ---

-### Test 24: Special Characters in Diagrams
+### Test 12: Special Characters in Requirements

 **Steps:**
-1. Create diagram with special characters in name: `User@Login#123`
+1. Add a requirement with special characters in the Requirement ID (e.g., `REQ-@Login#123`)
-2. Create diagram with special chars in code
+2. Include emojis and punctuation in the requirement description and UX considerations
+3. Save the SRS and export the PDF

 **Expected Result:**
-- Special characters properly escaped
+- Special characters remain intact in the web UI
+- PDF export shows the same characters without encoding issues
-- No errors or corruption
+- No validation errors triggered solely by the characters
-- PDF renders correctly

 ---

 ## 📱 Responsive Design Testing

-### Test 25: Mobile View
+### Test 13: Mobile View

 **Steps:**
-1. Open SRS/SDD edit page on mobile browser (or use DevTools)
+1. Open the SRS edit page on a mobile browser (or use DevTools)
 2. Try to:
    - Scroll through requirements
    - Add/remove UX items